ovn-org/ovn-kubernetes/README.md

 pip install .
 ```

+You have two options with respect to choosing the interface via which
+North-South connectivity happens.

+In the first option, you can choose a dedicated physical interface that is only
+used for North-South connectivity for the cluster.
+This means that you cannot
+use this interface for any management traffic (like ssh).
+If you choose
-If you choose "eth1" as that physical interface, with an IP address of
+"eth1" as that physical interface, with an IP address of $PHYSICAL_IP and a
-$PHYSICAL_IP and a external gateway of $EXTERNAL_GATEWAY, run the following
+external gateway of $EXTERNAL_GATEWAY, run the following command on the
-command on the designated gateway node with a unique name of $NODE_NAME.
+designated gateway node with a unique name of $NODE_NAME.

 ```
 ovn-k8s-overlay gateway-init \